oisdk/site/posts/2016-11-04-semirings-lhs.markdown

   in fromProbs (map (flip (,) s) xs)
 ```

+Multiplication isn't paid for on every bind, making this (potentially) a more efficient implementation than the naive versions above.
+However it doesn't let you inspect individual values without enumerating over the entire input.

+Finally I have a name for the probability monad / generalized map thing: a covector.
+(I'm not sure if this is totally correct)

-I wonder if this representation has something to do with modules over monads [@hirschowitz_modules_2010].
+The `ContT`{.haskell} transformer is related to this, also.
+This possibly encodes some "transformer" interpretation of the covector.
+It may have something to do with modules over monads [@hirschowitz_modules_2010].

-In fact, you can beef up the `<|>`{.haskell} operator a little, with something like [the conditional choice operator](http://zenzike.com/posts/2011-08-01-the-conditional-choice-operator):
+As a short digression, you can beef up the `<|>`{.haskell} operator a little, with something like [the conditional choice operator](http://zenzike.com/posts/2011-08-01-the-conditional-choice-operator):

 ```{.haskell .literate}
 data BiWeighted s = s :|: s